Phoenix (Breaking Bad): Production

 The episode was written by John Shiban, and directed by Colin Bucksey.
 It aired on AMC in the United States and Canada on May 24, 2009.

+Actress Krysten Ritter recounted filming her character's death scene and its effect on her: "It wasn't really until we were shooting it that the whole death around the character hit me.
+So, I knew I was gonna die.
+I'm reading the script, I'm like, 'Cool, rock and roll, she dies.
+So fun!'
+But then you're doing it, you're in this death makeup; they built a cast for my chest so that Aaron Paul can really be pounding on my chest.
+And then Bryan, after the take, you just see him sitting quietly in the corner.
+It was intense, and I will never forget it."

 Critical reception

 Emily St. James, recapping the episode for Slant, noted that it was "a beautifully rich and layered work about the various ways parents and children disappoint each other."
 Donna Bowman, writing for The A.V.
 Club, gave the episode an A rating, commenting: "it is perhaps the single best episode to date in one of the best shows television has ever produced."

 Alan Sepinwall praised Bryan Cranston's performance in the episode's climactic scene and drew comparisons to "Kennedy and Heidi," an episode of The Sopranos.

 Seth Amitin at IGN gave the episode an 8.9/10 and opined that the episode was effective at increasing the dramatic stakes leading into the season's finale, stating that "everything about this episode was used to push tension one step further for the finale."

 For his performance, Cranston won his second of three consecutive Outstanding Lead Actor in a Drama Series at the 61st Primetime Emmy Awards.
 Shiban was nominated for a Writers Guild of America Award for episodic drama for the episode "Phoenix" in 2010.

 In Cranston's own 2016 memoir A Life in Parts, he begins the book by recounting the process of filming the final scene in the episode.
 He recalls how he imagined his own daughter Taylor Dearden as Jane, and describes the scene as "the most harrowing I did on Breaking Bad".

 In 2019, The Ringer ranked "Phoenix" as the 17th best out of the 62 total Breaking Bad episodes.
 Vulture ranked it 23rd overall.